Discovering the Endangered Philippine Eagle-Owl

 The Philippine Eagle-Owl thrives in a specific kind of environment—and sadly, it’s disappearing.
 Here’s what you need to know:

 Preferred Habitat: These owls favor lowland primary and secondary forests, especially those close to rivers, wetlands, or swamps.
+The owl inhabits forest edges as well as areas near streams, where it rests in trees during the day.

 Geographic Range: Found on Luzon particularly in the Sierra Madre Mountain range in Northern Luzon, Samar, Leyte, Bohol, and Mindanao, their presence is scattered, and sightings are rare.